Azure/k8s-infra/docs/proposals/generic-reconciler.md

 > Note: In this case a `regex` is provided which can also be used by the validation webhook.
 The Azure Golang SDK uses these extensively for pre-submission validation.

-This can also be combined with `readOnly: true` annotations in the `body` definitions of the swagger to judge which properties should all into the `status` section of the `CRD`.
+This can also be combined with `readOnly: true` annotations in the `body` definitions of the swagger to judge which properties should go into the `status` section of the `CRD`.
 For example `resourceGroup` has the following [(sections remove for easy reading)](https://github.com/Azure/azure-rest-api-specs/blob/8170b1d/specification/resources/resource-manager/Microsoft.Resources/stable/2019-05-01/resources.json#L3329):

 ```json
 {